binaryage/blog/_posts/2010-03-06-drag-me-on-tabs.md

     <div class="download-note">The full changelog: <a href="http://totalfinder.binaryage.com/changelog.html">http://totalfinder.binaryage.com/changelog.html</a></div>
 </div>

-You may drag and drop files on tabs.
+You can drag and drop files on tabs.
 Tabs get spring loaded after hovering.
-You may event drag folders out into new tabs.
+You can even drag folders out into new tabs.
 I've also fixed many crashes and quirks.
 Enjoy this release!

 <img class="blog-image-full-border" src="{{site.url}}/images/totalfinder-dragontab.png" title="You may drag files and folders onto tabs!">